copsTvFan/cops-episode-guide/guide.md

   selling some.
 John picks him up in his truck and he throws his bike in the back.
 He takes him to his mom's house to score some rocks.
 They bust him and mom comes out all upset.
-- Harris County TX (10:50 PM Traffic Stop) A female cops stops a red truck and a drunk crashes into her police car.
+- Harris County, TX (10:50 PM Traffic Stop) A female cops stops a red truck and a drunk crashes into her police car.
 He says he wasn't drinking though.
 The police car was pushed into the truck.
 They give the drunk a sobriety test and he fails.